 August 12-16 STEM on the Farm

 This session, campers will explore the six simple machines and how we use these machines in various ways on the farm.
-Campers will help dig potatoes in the field and see physics come to life through the potato cannon demonstration.
-Artistically, we will create mandala artwork using vegetables and capture the artistry with photography.
+Campers will help dig potatoes in the field and see science come to life through a few projects using spuds!
 Additionally, we will explore the engineering design concepts used in a Rube Goldberg Project that waters a plant!
+In the kitchen, we will learn the science behind preserving food during our salsa making party!

 Curriculum Note: What is a Rube Goldberg Project?
 A Rube Goldberg machine is designed with the intention of performing a simple task in an complex fashion.
 The children’s game Mouse Trap is a popular example of a Rube Goldberg machine.